 \textit{Lattice structure and phonon calculations.} The CsBe$_2$F$_5$ material has been experimentally synthesized and belongs to the chiral cubic lattice with space group $P4_132$ (No.213)~\cite{le1972structure}.
 The crystal structure of CsBe$_2$F$_5$ is shown in Fig.~\ref{fig2}(a).
-The unit cell comprises four molecules of CsBe$_2$F$_5$, with Cs and Be atoms occupying the 4a (0.125, 0.625, 0.875) and 8c (0.0998, 0.0998, 0.0998) Wyckoff positions, respectively, while F atoms occupying the 8c (0.7574, 0.7574, 0.7574) and 12d (0.125, 0.0334, 0.2834) Wyckoff positions.
-In our calculation, the structure is fully optimized (see Supplemental Material(SM)~\cite{SM} for computational details).
+The unit cell comprises four molecules of CsBe$_2$F$_5$, with Cs and Be atoms occupying the 4a (0.125, 0.625, 0.875) and 8c (0.0998, 0.0998, 0.0998) Wyckoff positions, respectively, while F atoms occupy the 8c (0.7574, 0.7574, 0.7574) and 12d (0.125, 0.0334, 0.2834) Wyckoff positions.
+The atoms coordinates are measured in units of the respective lattice parameters.
+In our calculation, the structure is fully optimized (see Supplemental Material (SM)~\cite{SM} for computational details).
 The optimized lattice parameter for the CsBe$_2$F$_5$ is 8.068 \AA , which is close to the experimental values, 7.936 \AA~\cite{le1972structure}.
 The bulk and (001) surface BZs of CsBe$_2$F$_5$ are shown in Fig.~\ref{fig2}(b).
 The phonon spectrum obtained from first-principles calculations is shown in Fig.~\ref{fig2}(c).
-From Fig.~\ref{fig2}(c), one can observe eight phonon bands (the 65th to the 72nd bands) between 13 THz to 19.4 THz that separate from other phonon bands and entangle together, as indicated by the two dashed red lines.
-The Zoom-in image of the eight phonon bands is shown Fig.~\ref{fig3}(a), and the calculated irreducible representations (IRRs) for the phonon bands are also given.
+From Fig.~\ref{fig2}(c), one can observe eight phonon bands (the 65th to the 72nd bands) between 13 and 19.4 THz that are separated from other phonon bands and entangle together, as indicated by the two dashed red lines.
+The zoom-in image of these eight phonon bands is shown Fig.~\ref{fig3}(a), and the calculated irreducible representations (IRRs) for the phonon bands are also provided.

 As demonstrated in Fig.~\ref{fig3}(a), the eight phonon bands entangle together forming multiple types of unconventional quasiparticles, such as threefold degenerate points at $\Gamma$ point, fourfold degenerate Dirac points at $R$ point, twofold degenerate on the path X-M, and novel hourglass dispersion along paths $\Gamma$-X and M-$\Gamma$.
 In fact, the threefold degenerate points at $\Gamma$ point correspond to spin-1 Weyl points, the Dirac points at $R$ point correspond to charge-2 Dirac points, the twofold degeneracy along path X-M belong to a nodal surface on the $k_x = \pi$ plane [there are in total three nodal surfaces locate on $k_i = \pi$ $(i = x, y, z)$ planes], the neck point of the hourglass dispersion forms three hourglass nodal loops on the $k_i = 0$ $(i = x, y, z)$ planes.
 In the following sections, we will discuss these unconventional topological quasiparticles in detail.